 We now use the flexibility of our approach and consider other threshold values for redistribution: we discuss here the MECR of redistributive reforms around the 30th and the 70th percentile.
-The left panel of Figure 7 illustrates the case of p = 30 and the right panel the case of p = 30.
+Figure 7 illustrates our results for average returns above-median and below-median of 0% and 3% respectively, and $\rho^c = 1$, as an example.
+As before, we assume that returns decrease linearly in percentile - as in Havnes and Mogstad (2011, 2015), see Figure F.7 in the appendix.
+The left panel of Figure 7 illustrates the case of p = 30 and the right panel the case of p = 70.
 Both can be directly compared to the case of p = 50 (seen above) in the middle panel of Figure 7.
 The patterns are very similar.
 If child development is not accounted for (blue bar), the MECR of the tax system is lower also for p = 30 and p = 70.
 The difference, however, is much larger for p = 70.
-If child development is accounted for through fiscal externalities and through the impact on the compensating variation of the children, the ranking changes and the childcare subsidy turns out to be the more efficient instrument for redistribution at the margin for both, p = 30 and p = 70.43
+If child development is accounted for through fiscal externalities and through the impact on the compensating variation of the children, the ranking changes and the childcare subsidy turns out to be the more efficient instrument for redistribution at the margin for p = 30.
+For p = 70 however, accounting for child development decreases the gap between the two MECRs but the income tax remains the more efficient redistributive tool.
+This suggests that progressive childcare subsidies are only a more efficient means of redistribution when sufficiently targeted.